chinamike65/hugo-tuolesi/content/book3/book3en.md

 question.

-Therefore, you should always do good deeds, accumulate more and more blessings.
+Therefore, you should always do good deeds, accumulate more and more merit.
 In this way, whatever kind of fate you encounter is a good thing, and you can bear it.

 The reason for good health is to recite sutras well, to release animals frequently, and not to kill.

-The fate is to take medicine, see a doctor in time, and pay more attention in life.
+The effect is to take medicine, see a doctor in time, and pay more attention in life.

 If there is no healthy cause, and your health is not good, no matter how good the doctor is, they may not be able to cure you.